qatrainingjaguila/CNEDevOps/README.md

 ### Jenkins
 Navigate to the Jenkins_IP:8080 and use the initialAdminPassword retrieved from the Jenkins user Create a new pipeline, using webhooks, and create the corresponding webhook in the settings tab of the git repo using jenkins_ip:8080/github-webhook/
-Create the secret file credential 'KUBE_SECRET_FILE' and upload secret.yaml with the new URIs _Credentials > System > Global Credentials > Add credentials_
+Create the secret file credential 'KUBE_SECRET_FILE' and upload your secret.yaml with the new URIs _Credentials > System > Global Credentials > Add credentials_

 The pipeline has now been set up.
+Run a test build to ensure the pipeline has been configured correctly.

 ## Future Improvements